joelmeyerson/cryobase-app/README.md

 This work is licensed under Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0).
 To view a copy of this license, visit https://creativecommons.org/licenses/by-nd/4.0/.

-## Questions, Feedback, and Feature Requests
+## Questions and Feedback
-Please post questions.
-Feedback and feature requests are greatly appreciated as a way to improve the application.
+Questions or problems can be posted on the Discussions page.
+Feedback and feature requests can also be posted there and are greatly appreciated as a way to improve the application.

 ## How to use CryoBase
 ### Step 1.
 Creating an AWS account